-Castle Rock has always been, and continues to be, a growth community.
+Castle Rock, through most of its history, is a growth community.
 The growth we are experiencing is consistent with residential and commercial building activity across the Front Range and throughout the State of Colorado.
 Therefore, the pace of growth is an ongoing discussion.
 Growth in Castle Rock remained steady for 100 years between its founding in 1881 and 1980 when it grew from an original population of 88 to approximately 4,000 residents.
 Castle Rock did not see significant residential growth after WWII, a trend common among other Front Range communities.
 Instead, the opening of the Outlet Mall in 1992 initiated a residential growth rate that continues today.
 The population more than doubled between 1990 and 2000 when it grew from approximately 8,000 residents to more than 20,000 residents.
-The population doubled again through 2010 when it reached approximately 49,000 residents and continues to grow with the current population estimated at approximately 76,000 residents.
+The population doubled again through 2010 when it reached approximately 49,000 residents and continues to grow with the current population estimated at approximately 77,300 residents.

-Castle Rock's growth rate generally matches economic conditions regionally and nationally.
+Castle Rock's growth rate over the past 20 years has generally exceeded the economic conditions regionally and nationally.
 Given the pace of growth to date, data shows that existing larger planned communities such as Meadows, Founders, Castle Oaks / Terrain, and Crystal Valley Ranch have taken decades to reach this point in development.
 Predicting the pace of growth is difficult because it is influenced by many factors, most notably the economy, interest rates, the homebuilding market, topography and soil conditions as well as political decisions related to development regulations.

-The data outlined herein provides information through the fourth quarter of 2020.
+The data outlined herein provides information through the third quarter of 2021.
 The analysis compares the maximum number of zoned residential units to the number of units that received a certificate of occupancy.
 Zoning entitlements can be amended and home building is on-going.
 Therefore, we update this report quarterly to provide information to Town Council and our residents.